molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/index.rst

    computational molecular and materials codes (CMS), with a wide range of tools for building, simulation and analysis of molecular, fluid and crystalline materials.
 #.
-Provide developers an easy-to-use, well-defined plugin framework
+Provide developers an easy-to-use, well-defined :term:`plug-in`
-   for integrating their codes in the SEAMM environment so that users can use their code.
+   framework for integrating their codes in the SEAMM environment so that users can use their code.
 #.
 Provide system managers and support staff an easier, more
    productive way to provide CMS functionality to end users.